Miamiso/Lumina/README.md

  Feedback link: https://tally.so/r/J9MJMJ

-### Before Reporting a Bug

-Please include:

-- What happened
-- What you expected to happen
-- Steps to reproduce the issue
-- Screenshots or error messages, if possible
-- Your device, browser, or operating system

 ### Disclaimer

 This project is still in early development.
 Features may change, break, or be removed in future updates.